Your primary care physician (PCP) is instrumental in helping you live a healthier life.

 What Happens During a PCP Visit?

-In-person visits
+In-person visits with your PCP

 After filling out some paperwork, a nurse or medical assistant may check your height, weight, and pulse.
-Your care team will ask you a series of questions about your extended family’s medical history, your past and current medical providers, known allergies, and existing conditions before possibly performing a physical exam.
+Your care team will ask you a series of questions about your extended family’s medical history, your past and current medical providers, known allergies, and existing conditions before possibly performing a brief physical exam.

-This may involve listening to your heart and lungs before taking a blood pressure reading and examining your head, neck, and throat for any trouble.
+This exam may involve listening to your heart and lungs before taking a blood pressure reading and examining your head, neck, and throat for any trouble.
 If you prefer, you can ask that your first visit just involve chatting without a physical evaluation.

-If you’re seeing a PCP who is already your PCP, you should still bring your photo ID, insurance card, and a list of questions to ask them.
+If you’re seeing a provider who is already your PCP, you should still bring your photo ID, insurance card, and a list of questions to ask them.
 Your visit may start with important health and lifestyle questions from a nurse or medical assistant, who may check your height, weight, and pulse.

 If you’re visiting for a specific reason, such as an acute illness, be prepared to describe your symptoms and when they began.
 Feel free to ask any questions you have during this visit, and your doctor will recommend a treatment plan.